 Technology has moved into our lives at a fast and furious pace.
 From smart phones to wearable tech, we have more options than ever to learn more, find what we are looking for faster, and stay in close contact with our loved ones - even those far away.
 But what good is that technology if it’s not used, or it’s too complicated or too hard to see?
-In this post we offer some technology options that are senior-friendly.

 The Jitterbug Smart offers a display that is large and bright and comes with extra large text and app icons.
 The phone also includes two apps: MedCoach and Urgent Care.
 MedCoach allows users to enter their medical information into the app for easy access in case of emergency, and Urgent Care allows users to connect with nurses and doctors to get medical advice.